jeka-dev/jeka/README.md

 Jerkar builds with itself and this is not a trivial case cause it involves multi-project, distribution crafting, manifest updating and Maven publication.
 So you may look here to get deeper understanding: [how to build Jerkar](doc/readme-parts/build-jerkar.md) and  See [how to quick start](doc/readme-parts/quick-start.md)

-But to start simple, the project 'org.jerkar.script-samples' holds some build script examples.
+But to start simple, the project [org.jerkar.script-samples](org.jerkar.script-samples) holds some build script [examples](org.jerkar.script-samples/build/spec/org/jerkar/scriptsamples).
-Just knows that in Jerkar, build script are supposed to be stored in ´[project root]/build/spec´ folder, and that Jerkar compile everything under this folder prior to execute the first build class found (you can specified the executed build class by spefifying `jerkar -buildClass=MyClassSimpleName`).
+Just know that in Jerkar, build scripts (build classes) are supposed to be stored in `[project root]/build/spec` folder, and that Jerkar compile everything under this folder prior to execute the first build class found (you can however specify the executed build class by mentioning `-buildClass=MyClassSimpleName` option in Jerkar command line).

 ### Classic build
+This is an academic script for a educational purpose, normally we won't specify projectName, groupName or version as they are supposed to be deducted from conventions.
 ```java
 public class BuildSampleClassic extends JkJavaBuild {